Choosing Soil for Bonsai Trees

 KAIZEN BONSAI SHOHIN BONSAI SOIL MIX

-Our Shohin Bonsai Soil is as close to perfection for growing tiny trees as we think it’s possible to get.
-A remarkable range of intricately prepared materials are brought together in a truly unique and remarkable high-performance growing medium.
+Our Shohin Bonsai Soil mix is as close to perfection for growing tiny trees as we think it’s possible to get.
+A remarkable range of intricately prepared materials are brought together in a truly unique and remarkable high-performance small particle growing medium.

-Suitable for all trees grown as shohin bonsai we are confident that this very special medium will set a standard for bonsai soil products and is guaranteed to be a revelation.
+Suitable for all trees grown as shohin bonsai in pots up to 8" we are confident that this very special medium will set a standard for bonsai soil products and is guaranteed to be a revelation.

 AFP – Air filled porosity.
 A measure of the volume of air contained within a soil.